-The tropical orobiomes are the particular habitats where the main mass of the population lives, especially in the Latin American Andean countries (Mexico, Venezuela, Colombia, Ecuador, Peru, Bolivia), finding a favorable livelihood due to the diversity of habitats along the altitudinal gradations.
-The climates of the tropical orobiomes (high mountains) are characterized by an altitudinal gradation of temperature and precipitation.
+The tropical orobiomes are the particular habitats where the main mass of the population lives, especially in the Latin American Andean countries (Mexico, Venezuela, Colombia, Ecuador, Peru, Bolivia), finding a favorable livelihood due to the diversity of habitats along the elevational belts.
+The climates of the tropical orobiomes (high mountains) are characterized by an altitudinal gradient of temperature and precipitation.
 They are associated with an altitudinal gradient of vegetation.
 The thermal altitude gradient is 0.5-0.7K/100 m.
-The gradation of heat with altitude is not only of climatological but also of vegetation-geographical and economic relevance, because it results in a vertical division of the zones of life both for plants and animals and for man and his economic activity.
+The gradient of heat with elevation is not only of climatological but also of vegetation-geographical and economic relevance, because it results in a vertical division of the zones of life both for plants and animals and for man and his economic activity.
 Since temperatures start from a high level at sea level (27 °C on average), the vertical extent of the habitat in the orobiomes of the tropical zonobiomes is very extensive.
 The mean altitudes between 1,000-3,000 m also correspond to the most favourable temperature interval between 24-12 °C for the human organism.

 ◘ Fig. D-51 The extinct volcano Mt.
-Kinabalu in Saba (a) and Antisana (Eastern Cordillera Ecuador, b) are two good examples of mountains (orobiomes) rising from the rainforests of the tropical lowlands.
-On these mountains, all altitudinal levels of climate and vegetation are formed according to physical specifications (photos: Rafiqpoor).
+Kinabalu in Saba (a) and the Antisana (Eastern Cordillera Ecuador, b) are two good examples of mountains (orobiomes) rising from the rainforests of the tropical lowlands.
+On these mountains, all elevational belts of climate and vegetation are formed according to physical specifications (photos: Rafiqpoor).

 It is therefore not surprising that in Latin America some of the mega-cities (Mexico City, Mérida, Bogotá, Quito, La Paz) have developed in the mountains.
-Beyond the forest and tree line, i.e. in the subnival altitude range between 4,000 and 5,000 m, there is hardly any snow cover that lasts more than a day.
+Beyond the forest and tree line, i.e. in the subnival elevation range between 4,000 and 5,000 m, there is hardly any snow cover that lasts more than a day.
 Here, frosts are also tied to the rhythm of the diurnal periods (nocturnal cooling, daily warming).

-The thermo-isopleth diagram of Quito shows (◘ Fig. D-52) that the altitudinal areas within the tropics must be classified climatologically as tropical, since the isotherm of the seasons persists up to the summits of the high mountains.
-The annual variation in temperature is only 0.4 K at the intratropical station of Quito at 2,850 m altitude.
+The thermo-isopleth diagram of Quito shows (◘ Fig. D-52) that the elevational areas within the tropics must be classified climatologically as tropical, since the isotherm of the seasons persists up to the summits of the high mountains.
+The annual variation in temperature is only 0.4 K at the inner tropical station of Quito at 2,850 m altitude.
 Towards the tropics, this fluctuation increases successively, and the annual fluctuation also gradually becomes noticeable (Mexico City: daily fluctuation = 16 K, annual fluctuation = 13.5 K).
 Lauer (1995) has illustrated the structure of the tropical orobiomes in a diagram for South America (◘ Fig. D-53).

-Precipitation also has a characteristic vertical distribution in tropical orobiomes, where a continuous thermal decrease with altitude is contrasted by a mostly discontinuous gradation of precipitation.
-Although the absolute water vapour content of the air decreases exponentially with altitude during convective processes, the multiple attainment of stages of complete water vapour saturation (100% relative humidity) also leads to the formation of multiple condensation levels with corresponding precipitation events at different altitude levels of the tropical mountains (Lauer 1975).
+Precipitation also has a characteristic vertical distribution in tropical orobiomes, where a continuous thermal decrease with elevation is contrasted by a mostly discontinuous gradient of precipitation.
+Although the absolute water vapour content of the air decreases exponentially with altitude during convective processes, the multiple attainment of levels of complete water vapour saturation (100% relative humidity) also leads to the formation of multiple condensation levels with corresponding precipitation events at different elevational belts of the tropical mountains (Lauer 1975).

 ◘ Fig. D-52 The thermoisopleth diagram of Quito (modified after Troll 1943).